Everything you need to know about government housing

 This programme tries to provide running water, sanitation, electricity and roads to informal settlements, but not necessarily houses.
 If your informal settlement receives UISP funding, you can later apply for housing construction assistance through other programmes.

-You cannot apply for UISP.
+You cannot apply for UISP as an individual.
 Municipalities identify informal settlements in their area that need upgrades and then apply to their provincial department’s MEC for funding.
 After funding has been set aside, your community will be invited to come to planning meetings to determine the needs of your community.

 Caution: This can be a difficult process.
 A lot of municipalities prefer to relocate entire informal settlements instead of upgrading it because getting engineering services into overcrowded informal settlements can be difficult.